Fibrantly-transferred model structures

-This material is based upon work supported by the National Science Foundation under Grant No. DMS-1928930 while the last three named authors participated in a program supported by the MSRI (now the Simons Laufer Mathematical Sciences Institute).
+This material is based upon work supported by the National Science Foundation under Grant No.\ DMS-1928930 while the last three named authors participated in a program supported by the MSRI (now the Simons Laufer Mathematical Sciences Institute).
 The program was held in the summer of 2022 in partnership with the Universidad Nacional Aut\'onoma de M\'exico.

-During the realization of this work, the second-named author was supported by the Max Planck Institute for Mathematics, and the last-named author was partially supported while at Johns Hopkins by a National Science Foundation grant DMS-1652600, and also by an international Macquarie University Research Excellence Scholarship.
+During the realization of this work, the first and second named authors were supported by the Max Planck Institute for Mathematics, and additionally, the second named author was a member of the Collaborative Research Centre ``SFB 1085: Higher Invariants'' funded by the Deutsche Forschungsgemeinschaft (DFG).
+The third named author was partially supported by a National Science Foundation grant DMS-2506116, and the last named author was partially supported while at Johns Hopkins by a National Science Foundation grant DMS-1652600, and also by an international Macquarie University Research Excellence Scholarship.